Biosecurity Mornington Peninsula

 More Phylloxera information and important Protocols here

-Agriculture Victoria now asks all Mornington Peninsula vineyard owners to complete the survey which is necessary for the Phylloxera re zoning activities to commence asap.
+Agriculture Victoria asks all Mornington Peninsula vineyard owners to complete the survey if this has not been completed.

 The information you will need to include follows:

 •Title details (parish/crown allotment number) or PIC number

 •Total area of vines planted (hectares)

 •Year vines were planted (if known)